-Many Kansas City-area businesses and organizations also look to MCC for specialized, efficient and cost-effective training and skill assessments for their employees.
-This training may come in the form of a short seminar, single class or an entire program of classes.
-These can be taught during regular work hours, lunch breaks or after work, either on-site at a business or organization or at the Business & Technology College (BTC), located at Interstate 435 and Front Street in Kansas City.
-BTC instructors and consultants are experts in their fields who feel comfortable working with adults at all skill levels.
+Many Kansas City-area businesses and organizations have partnered with MCC-Business & Technology (BTC) to maximize their profitability and productivity.
+MCC-BTC offers an extensive variety of professional certificates needed in the workplace, as well as technical degree options and cost-effective professional development.
+This education and professional development may come in the form of a short seminar, single class or an entire program of classes.
+These can be taught during regular work hours, lunch breaks or after work, either on-site at a business or organization or at MCC- Business & Technology, located at Interstate 435 and Front Street in Kansas City.
+MCC-Business & Technology instructors and performance consultants are experts in their fields with years of both education and work place experience.

-Some of the training programs available through the BTC include ISO 9000, electronics, manufacturing technology, industrial technology, environmental health and safety, welding, AutoCAD and customer service, among others.
-The BTC also offers classes in workforce skills such as reading, writing, math, communications, computers, supervision, teamwork and negotiations.
+Some of the training programs available through MCC-Business & Technology include ISO 9000, electronics, manufacturing technology, industrial technology, environmental health and safety, welding, and AutoCAD.

+MCC-Business & Technology also offers skill development classes in reading, technical writing, technical math, business communications, computer software applications, supervision and team work.